approov/quickstart-ios-swift-urlsession/SHAPES-EXAMPLE.md

 * Ensure that the version of the app you are running is exactly the one you registered with Approov.
 * If you running the app from a debugger then valid tokens are not issued unless you have ensure your device [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
 * Look at the [`syslog`](https://developer.apple.com/documentation/os/logging) output from the device.
-Information about any Approov token fetched or an error is printed, e.g. `Approov: Approov token for host: https://approov.io : {"anno":["debug","allow-debug"],"did":"/Ja+kMUIrmd0wc+qECR0rQ==","exp":1589484841,"ip":"2a01:4b00:f42d:2200:e16f:f767:bc0a:a73c","sip":"YM8iTv"}`.
+Information about any Approov token fetched or an error is logged.
 You can easily [check](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) the validity.
 * You can use a debugger or simulator and get valid Approov tokens on a specific device by ensuring it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
 As a shortcut, when you are first setting up, you can add a [device security policy](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) using the `latest` shortcut as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.
 * Consider using an [Annotation Policy](https://approov.io/docs/latest/approov-usage-documentation/#annotation-policies) during development to directly see why the device is not being issued with a valid token.
 * Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) of the cause of failure.